Skip to main content

 Manage groups of Nodes as a single entity with Node Pools

-Each cluster is provisioned with an initial Node Pool featuring two CPU Nodes, which run the Kubernetes Control Plane components such as the CSI, the CNI, cluster DNS, metrics, and other components.
+Each cluster is provisioned with an initial Node Pool featuring two CPU Nodes, which run the Kubernetes control plane components such as the CSI, the CNI, cluster DNS, metrics, and other components.
 This Node Pool, called cpu-control-plane, is automatically created when a CKS cluster is created, and appears in the Node Pool list on the Cloud Console once a CKS cluster is in a Healthy state.

 Node cordoning